-By law, births must be registered with the local registrar within ten days of the birth (HSC 102400).
+By law, births must be registered with the local registrar within twenty-one (21) days of the birth and accepted up to one year from date of event (HSC 102400 California Code of Regulations 17 CCR § 908).
 There is no fee to register the birth with the local registrar within the first year.